Mixtures of Gaussian Process Experts with SMC$^2$: Numerical examples

 where $\varepsilon(x_k) \sim \mathcal{N}( 0, 0.15^2)$ meaning that the measurement noise is homoskedastic.
 In contrast, the second data set is generated by

-where $\varepsilon_1(x_k) \sim \mathcal{N}( 0, 0.05^2)$, $\varepsilon_2(x_k) \sim \mathcal{N}( 0, 0.025^2)$, and $\varepsilon_3(x_k) \sim \mathcal{N}( 0, 0.10^2)$ are used to generate heteroskedastic measurement errors.
+where $\varepsilon_1(x_k) \sim \mathcal{N}( 0, 0.5^2)$, $\varepsilon_2(x_k) \sim \mathcal{N}( 0, 0.25^2)$, and $\varepsilon_3(x_k) \sim \mathcal{N}( 0, 1^2)$ are used to generate heteroskedastic measurement errors.
 We also consider the motorcycle data set studied in \cite{Silverman:1985}, which shows obvious heteroskedastic noise and non-stationarity, with areas exhibiting different behaviours.
 The data measures head acceleration in a simulated motorcycle accident for testing helmets; the measurements are practically constant initially, with a low noise level, which abruptly turns oscillating with high noise and gradually decaying to a possibly constant state while still having clearly higher measurement noise in comparison to the initial constant state.
-Lastly, we also study the multi-dimensional Langley glide-back booster simulation data set.
+Lastly, we also study the 3D Langley glide-back booster simulation and 4D Colorado precipitation data sets.

 The Langley glide-back booster is a rocket booster designed by NASA to allow the booster to glide down from the atmosphere instead of requiring crashing it into the ocean.
 A more detailed description of the booster and the related data set is provided in \cite{Gramacy:2008}.
 As in \citet{Gramacy:2008}, we model the lift as the output variable and the input variables include the vehicle speed at atmospheric re-entry, angle of attack, and the sideslip angle which are referred to in the data set as Mach, $\alpha$, and $\beta$, respectively.
 The data set consists of $3167$ data points of which we use the subset of $N = 1900$ data points.

+The Colorado precipitation data set has been collected by the Colorado Climate Center and is available online.
+The data set consists of monthly total precipitation amounts measured at various weather stations located in Colorado.
+The monthly precipitation is modelled as the output variable with the input variables being the station longitude, latitude, and elevation, together with the measurement month.
+We use data measured over October--December 2022 to showcase the distinct phenomenon of increased mean precipitation at higher elevations during winter months \citep{Mahoney:2015}.
+Our data set corresponding to the period October--December 2022 consists of $392$ data points.